Anonymousbot7/TPM/README.md

 # Two part model code

-This is the R script for the manuscirpt  **`A novel two-part statistical model for identifying novel baseline predictors of chronic postsurgical pain`**.
+This is R script for the manuscirpt  **`A novel two-part statistical model for identifying novel baseline predictors of chronic postsurgical pain`**.

 ## File Descriptions